rahul-verma/swayam/docs/README.md

 - TextParser created using Parser.text: the callable gets text input.
 Default input_structure is Structure.TextContent.
 Allowed structures should inherit from its data model.
 Default output structure is Structure.StringValues.
 Allow none is false by default
 - JsonParser created using Parser.json: the callable gets loaded Python object from a JSON string.
 Default input_structure is Structure.JsonContent.
 Allowed structures should inherit from its data model.
 Allow none is false by default.
 Has an additional provision for validating the input content using content_structure attribute.

-Note that JPathExtracter uses the approach of partial functions, because at the time of creating an object of this, content_structure or output_structure is an unknown.
+Note that JPathExtractor uses the approach of partial functions, because at the time of creating an object of this, content_structure or output_structure is an unknown.

 ### Resource

-a single callable with yield (pytest) style. to do.
+Resource is based on 2-yield statement based callable (or a custom callable which will be called twice) - once for setup and once for teardown.

+Takes the input structure as an argument based on a resource basis.

+Output structure for both the calls needs to be a Structure.Result object.

+### Model /llm

+TO Do

+Here are the ideas:
+- model/< type > folders will contain model configs.
+E.g. model/llm for LLM Model configs.
+The options will be as provided by corresponding models apart from generic options like temperature.
+Needs to be investigated.
+- for the time being, till the provision for 2 models in single strategy is implemented, this feature is parked.
+Once in, this will allow to choose a different model even for requests within a single model.
+The context management part has to be thought about.

+### Model /embed
+- other models: model/embed for dealing with embeddings.
+- The compatibility of embedding models with llm models needs to be properly understood before architecting this in Swayam.

+### VectorDB

+To Do

+This should follow the implementation of Model / embed injectable.

+Most likely this would also mean that a concept fo Dynamic snippets would need to be developed to enable search results being made part of a prompt.

+The role of Tool or a specific injectable for the purpose needs to be explored as well.
+All of this will be explored when RAG support needs to be integrated into Swayam.